flametaichou/flametaichou.github.io/_posts/2024-04-20-jenkins-theme-generator.md

 But in the process, I noticed that I can make all color variables (not only the header color) configurable, and I liked that idea.

-To accomplish this goal, I have needed to connect the CSS variables in Jenkins styles between them.
-This was the most difficult part of the whole project:
+To accomplish this goal, I needed to connect CSS variables in Jenkins styles between them. **This was the most difficult part of the whole project**:

-- Not all elements used color variables; many of them were colored directly with HEX color values.
-I needed to change it to make my theme work.
+- Not all elements used color variables; many of them were colored directly with **HEX color values**.
+I needed to change it to make them configurable.
-- There were about 100 variables in the code, and I didn't want to configure each one.
-Most of them are shades of about 10 main colors, so I wanted to link them together.
-As a result, I wanted the possibility to set up only (to be able to adjust only) the main color, which should affect all its shades.
+- There were about **100 variables in the code**, and I didn't want to make each one configurable.
+Most of them were shades of about 10 main colors, so I wanted to link them together.
+As a result, I wanted to be able to customize only the base color, which should affect all its shades.
 To do this, I used SASS functions like `lighten()` and `darken()`.

-After that, I decided that icons could be configurable too.
-But much simpler than colors.
-I didn't want to configure every existing icon, only several that require replacement.
-So, I simply built a small list of icons that can be replaced.
+After that, I decided that icons can also be configurable, but much simpler than colors.
+I didn't want to configure every existing icon, just a few that needed replacement.
+So, I simply made a short list of icons that can be replaced.

 > There is a [Jenkins Symbols](https://www.jenkins.io/doc/developer/views/symbols/) icons set
 > that corresponds to Jenkins style guides.
 I discovered it when I looked for icons
 > replacements.

-> BTW, lately I noticed that the `Lockable resources plugin` and the `Schedule build plugin` have already changed
-> their icons in the newest versions.
-So, changing their icons is only relevant for outdated versions.
+*BTW, lately I noticed that the `Lockable resources plugin` and the `Schedule build plugin` have already changed their icons in the newest versions.
+So, changing their icons is only relevant for outdated versions.*

 After adding the interface for picking colors and icons, the project was done.